Written by: Richard Bothell and Justin Bothell, Atlas Technologies; Glen Tisdale, Judith Offerle, UHV Aluminum Company

 Zinc | 7XXX |

 All of the wrought alloys have been used for vacuum chamber fabrication except for the 7000 series which has zinc which has a high vapor pressure at low temperature.
 The 2000 series alloys are highly weldable.
-[8] The 6000 series, particularly 6061, and 6063 has been used for ultrahigh vacuum systems.
-[9]
+The 6000 series alloys, particularly 6061, and 6063, are commonly and successfully used for ultrahigh vacuum systems.

 Machinability

 One of the overriding impetuses for fabricating vacuum systems from aluminum is that it is inherently more machinable than materials, such as stainless steel, which have been traditionally used for vacuum component fabrication.
-The machining cost for 300 series stainless steel is 5.5 times that of aluminum [10].
+The machining cost for 300 series stainless steel is up to 5.5 times that of aluminum.

 As indicated previously this ease of machinability is the reason that aluminum has become the material of choice for fabricating semiconductor equipment.
 Cluster tool components are machined from a single plate of aluminum.
 These tools are exceptionally rigid, and have a minimal vacuum surface area and occupy a minimal floor space considering their throughput.